2019 Spanish Grand Prix

+Valtteri Bottas took pole position for the race, ahead of Mercedes teammate Lewis Hamilton and Sebastian Vettel.
+Hamilton would take the lead on lap one, and would remain there to win the Grand Prix ahead of Bottas, and Max Verstappen.
+It was Hamilton's third Spanish Grand Prix victory, and the fifth consecutive Mercedes 1-2 finish.

 Background

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for either the race or practice.

 Penalties

 Daniel Ricciardo carried forward a three-place grid penalty from the previous race for causing a collision with Daniil Kvyat.

 Qualifying

 Valtteri Bottas set the fastest time in all three parts of qualifying to take his third consecutive pole of the season.